Stop Spending and Start Saving

 The fourth of the monetary policy tools is lowering the reserve requirement.
 This does increase liquidity immediately, but member banks must adhere to a lot of additional policies and procedures.

-We can expect to see some of these tools deployed to prop up the economy and spur economic growth during the recession that’s probably heading our way.
+We can expect to see some of these tools deployed to prop up the economy and spur economic growth during a recession that is potentially headed our way.
 That’s what the Fed can do for us, let’s see what we can do for ourselves.

 Get our best strategies, tools, and support sent straight to your inbox.